LaurentiuCristofor/Proteus/README.md

 # Proteus
-A growing library of data processing functions
+A growing library of data processing functions.